Chuck Prophet: Collaborations and covers

+Work with klipschutz

-Prophet's primary co-writer, over three decades, is Kurt Lipschutz.
-Their collaborations on every release starting with Prophet's second solo album, total over 100 songs.
-On the San Francisco-centric Temple Beautiful (2012), they share credit on every song (and a theatrical musical of this has been written).
-In 2008, Prophet performed their co-write Doubter Out ofd Jesus" on The David Letterman Show.
-Their writing process starts by sitting "in a small room" and shooting "gloomy looks at each other" Prophet's Cumbia-inflected 2024 release Wake The Dead includes eight Prophet/klipschutz co-writes.
+Prophet's primary co-writer over three decades is Kurt Lipschutz, or klipschutz.
+Their collaborations since Prophet's second solo album total over 100 songs.
+On the San Francisco-centric Temple Beautiful (2012), they share credit on every song.
+Their writing process starts by sitting "in a small room" and shooting "gloomy looks at each other".
+Prophet's cumbia-inflected 2024 release Wake The Dead includes eight Prophet/klipschutz co-writes.

-Between 2000 and 2010, the duo stopped writing together due to what has been humorously described by klipschutz as “falling out over money – there was too much of it” and by Prophet as "creative differences".
+Between 2000 and 2010, the duo stopped writing together due to what was jokingly described by klipschutz as “falling out over money – there was too much of it” and by Prophet as "creative differences".

-Prophet and klipschutz have written a theatrical musical, Temple Beautiful: The Musical, inspired by Temple Beautiful the album and including characters from the album's songs.
+Prophet and klipschutz have written a theatrical musical, Temple Beautiful: The Musical, inspired by their album of the same name and including characters from the album.

 Klipschutz is also a poet.
 His eight collections include The Erection of Scaffolding for the Re-Painting of Heaven by the Lowest Bidder (1985, o.p.), This Drawn & Quartered Moon (2013), and Premeditations (2019).